 Teeter EZ-Up Gravity Boots

 This compact design prioritizes comfort and security so that your time spent upside down can be as safe and beneficial as possible.
 These boots include:

 - plastic frame with foam lining for comfort

-- adjustable straps to for flexible sizing needs
+- adjustable straps to for flexible sizing and customized fit

 - lightweight DuPont Hytrel material (each boot weighs just 2 pounds)